 - 1. The MHN Care Manager receives requests for authorization by telephone from the clinical contact at the facility or program. - 2.
 Administrative denials (based on exhaustion of benefits, lack of pre-authorization, etc.) do not require MHN Medical Director review. - 3.
-When MHN Level of Care Criteria and Medical Necessity Guidelines are not met, the Care Manager presents the case to the MHN Medical Director for review.
-In the case of clinical denials, the facility is notified by the Care Manager that they can request a peer to peer discussion with the Peer Reviewer who originally denied the authorization.
-If the decision then remains unacceptable, the patient or patient's representative (often the facility) can request an expedited telephonic appeal by a different Peer Reviewer if the patient is still in treatment.

-- 4. Notification of denial of authorization is made by telephone immediately.
+When medical necessity criteria do not appear to be met, the Care Manager presents the case to the MHN Medical Director for review.
+In the case of clinical denials, the facility is notified by the Care Manager that they can request a peer-to-peer discussion with the Peer Reviewer who originally denied the authorization.
+If the decision then remains unacceptable, the patient or patient's representative (often the facility) can request an expedited telephonic appeal by a different Peer Reviewer if the patient is still in treatment. - 4.
+Notification of denial of authorization is made by telephone immediately.
 For Urgent Concurrent requests, written confirmation is sent within 24 hours of receipt of request. - 5.
 The original denial letter is sent to the patient and copies are sent to the facility, parent and/or guardian (if applicable) and attending physician.
 The denial letter will always include the rationale for the denial decision and a full description of the appeals procedure.